Bubble Types & Variations

 As you might expect this is a huge task and will take time and input from many collectors, so until then please enjoy this brief guide!

 Trilogo Bubble Seals

-This is the front view of an etched bubble most commonly found on Palitoy produced Trilogos (which were also exported throughout Europe) so it is one of two “common” Trilogo bubbles – the outline of the plastic that attaches to the card has been shown in red, you can see it has right angled corners.
+The etched bubble is only found on Palitoy produced Trilogos (which were also exported throughout Europe).
+The outline of the plastic that attaches to the card has been shown in red and as you can see it has right angled corners.

-Etched refers to the indented sides of the bubble that extend from the cardback seal to the front of the bubble.
+“Etched” actually refers to the indented parts of the bubble that extend from the cardback seal to the front of the bubble.